Featured image credit: UNHCR/D. Anagnostou

 Transparency remains key to our efforts to support Maria and the way we lend her that support is through the purchase of cash-value certificates at the local Vasilopoulos grocery store.
 We never give Maria cash.
 With these certificates, she can buy the food she needs from the grocery store.

 Accountability is also important.
 If you’re making a long-term, recurring commitment, then we owe you regular accountability.
-We have done this (and will continue to) via The Pappas Post and other media channels, including a recent collaboration with the BBC where we provided them with some footage that we shot last year.
+We have done this (and will continue to) via The Pappas Post and other media channels, including a collaboration with the BBC where we provided them with some of our original footage.

 Sustainability is critical.
 We created the recurring payment model so that every month we can send Maria a set amount in certificates.
 We can easily pass a basket and you can decide to give a lump sum, if you like, but the monthly recurring payment model provides Maria with consistent money for food.